This thread was archived. Please ask a new question if you need help.

 If it does work in Safe-mode then disable all your extensions and then try to find which is causing it by enabling one at a time until the problem reappears.
-You can use "Disable all add-ons" on the Troubleshoot Firefox issues using Safe Mode start window to disable all extensions.
+You can use "Disable all add-ons" on the Diagnose Firefox issues using Troubleshoot Mode start window to disable all extensions.
 You have to close and restart Firefox after each change via "File > Exit" (Mac: "Firefox > Quit"; Linux: "File > Quit")

 Hi, Thanks for the reply.
 No I do not have any tab related 'Add-on', but I will follow the procedure you mentioned.

 Here is the scrshot of the add-ons I have..

 Sunny, we have an incomplete description of your problem, but it's possible that the inactive tab was for a dummy page opened when an application (e.g. the local PDF reader -- depending on your system) is started.
 I think it was called About.htm on my system.
 It should close automatically, I think, when the application is closed, but I have found instances when I found it needed to be closed manually.
 If this is the case then it's not a problem with your system, but a bug in the web programming.